54 Crosby Street · Historic SoHo Property Built by Arturo Di Modica

 Building Description

-The property is available on a 10-year NNN lease directly from the owner.
-It is divisible for popups but not divisible for long-term leases.
-Pop-ups are welcome.
-There is no landlord right to cancel.
-All reasonable offers will be considered.
-Up to $1 million in tenant improvement concessions may be available.
+The property is available on a ten-year NNN lease directly from the owner.
+It is divisible for pop-ups but not for long-term leases.
+Pop-ups are welcome, and there is no landlord right to cancel.
+All reasonable offers will be considered, and tenant improvement concessions of up to one million dollars may be available.

 Ceiling Height